jmiao24/BMI-881-2021Fall/BMI882/summary/01_TidyData.md

 1. How to make tidy data more popular or even as the gold standard in stat software?
 2. What is the best way to learn tidy data?

+# In class

+1. Sparse matrix can also be store in tidy data and even be more efficient in tidy data.